How to repair flashing

 How often should I inspect my roof flashing?

-It's a good idea to inspect your roof flashing at least once a year, or after any major storms.
-This will help you catch and address any issues before they lead to leaks or other problems.
+It's a good idea to inspect your roof flashing at least once a year, or after any major weather events that could cause damage.

 Connect with certified professionals in your area